Orion Group Holdings Reports Fourth Quarter And Full Year 2022 Results

 Announces three point strategic plan to continuously improve financial performance

-HOUSTON, March 14, 2023 (GLOBE NEWSWIRE) -- Orion Group Holdings, Inc. ORN (the "Company"), a leading specialty construction company, today reported its financial results for the fourth quarter and full year ended December 31, 2022.
+HOUSTON, March 14, 2023 (GLOBE NEWSWIRE) -- Orion Group Holdings, Inc. (NYSE: ORN) (the “Company”), a leading specialty construction company, today reported its financial results for the fourth quarter and full year ended December 31, 2022.

 Highlights for the quarter ended December 31, 2022: